 Traditionally children are not taught the full practice before the age of 11.
 Practicing with your children can be fun so there is no need to stop them if they join in naturally.
 Keep the experience playful and resist the urge to’ teach’ them when they are very young.

-At Astanga Yoga London we have a wide range of concession rates to make practice accessibe for all. contact me to ask about which rate will work best for you.
+A At AYL and Oru Space we have a wide range of concession rates to make practice accessibe for all. contact me to ask about which rate will work best for you.
 We also run regular community classes.
 Click here for more details.

-Women are advised to rest from practice for the first two or three days of their period.
+A some teachers of Astanga Yoga recommend resting for the first two days of your period.
 Only you can tell if this feels right for you.
 Women who choose to continue at this time may decide to omit certain postures and certain aspects of the practice.
 Contact me if you wish to talk about what works best for you.

-What on earth is a Moon Day and why are you closed??
+Q What on earth is a Moon Day?

-The tradition of observing full and new moons as rest days looks a bit whacky here but it is widely observed in some parts of India.
-If you practice 5 or 6 days per week, resting on a “moon day” presents an opportunity to take things easy roughly once every two weeks.
-Some people notice that they feel different during certain lunar phases. the full moon is often associated with stiffness and the new moon with tiredness.
+A In some parts of India it is common to rest from Yoga practice on full and new moons.
+Historically this allowed people to focus on Puja or offerings on these days.
+If you practice 5 or 6 days per week, resting on a “moon day” presents an opportunity to take things easy roughly for an extra day once every two weeks.
+Some people notice that they feel different during certain lunar phases.
 Only you will know if this applies to your own body.
 There is no one size fits all in Yoga.
 The best advice I have ever heard regarding moon days came from my own teacher.
 Make moon days work for you by choosing two extra rest days each month.
-If your shcedule means those days can’t correspond to the actual full or dark moons, take time off as close to each date as possible.
+If your shcedule means those days can’t correspond to the actual full or dark moons, take the time off as close to each date as possible.